-I’ve already documented the difficulties I came across when trying to book a room at Disneyland with my DVC points in a previous article and now it was time to start looking at Plan B, Plan C and Plan D. Now, I don’t have much experience with booking hotels in and around Disneyland.
+I’ve already documented in a previous article the difficulties I came across when trying to book a room at Disneyland with my DVC points, and now it was time to start looking at Plan B, Plan C and, if needed, Plan D. Now, I don’t have much experience with booking hotels in and around Disneyland.
 We’ve stayed in the Grand Californian and Disneyland Hotel several times.
 Going back many years ago, we stayed at the Sheraton Anaheim Hotel (now renamed the Anaheim Majestic Garden Hotel) with a group discount from a theme park message board we helped moderate.
 On our most recent trip, we stayed at the Sheraton Park Hotel at the Anaheim Resort (that’s a mouthful).
 It wasn’t my original choice, but I was lucky enough to win a free night during a online contest that had to be used by the end of 2016.
 It was a nice enough hotel, but nothing about it really screamed Disney; it was more a Sheraton that happened to be planted near Disneyland.
 It was also a 15 min walk to the Esplanade, which was fine in the morning but not fun after a full day in the parks.
 It’s also just far enough that you don’t want to go trekking back and forth during the day.

 I started with the Disney Hotels.